Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 The contract should specify what you receive in the first 30/60/90 days and ongoing.
 Especially valuable:

-- A “first 30 days” diagnostic and action plan
+• A “first 30 days” CFO assessment and action plan

 Fees, billing, and termination

-- Whether the contract uses monthly retainers, which provide ongoing support and consistent access to expert financial guidance at a predictable monthly fee
+• Whether the contract uses monthly retainers or hourly billing, with hourly rates commonly ranging from $175-$450 and retainers providing ongoing support and consistent access to expert financial guidance at a predictable monthly fee

 Ownership of work and access